 1. Disable Cache & Speed Optimization Plugins

-WordPress Cache plugins like WP Super cache, W3 total cache, Litespeed cache and WP Rocket are too responsible for this.
+WordPress Cache plugins like WP Super Cache, W3 total cache, Litespeed cache and WP Rocket are too responsible for this.
 However, WP rocket doesn’t show any error when you do not turn its minify options on.

-All you have to do is disable any speed optimization or cache plugin(s) if you have them on your website and mobile menu and search icon will start working.
+All you have to do is disable any speed optimization or cache plugin(s) if you have them on your website and mobile menu and the search icon will start working.

 2. Uninstall Any Other Themes Installed

 I’ve also experienced that the search icon wasn’t working when I installed Genesis framework.
 At first, Genesis wasn’t even installing at all but after disabling OceanWP, it did.

 When I installed Astra and activated it keeping Genesis deactivated but still installed in the backend, The mobile menu and search icon both didn’t work.